-The Company does not have any debt that may be affected by interest rate risk as the loan from the parent entity is interest free.
+The Company does not have any debt that may be affected by interest rate risk as the loan from the parent entity is interest free and loans from other shareholders are at a fixed interest rate.
 The Company seeks to utilise fixed interest rate products to assist in managing its deposit funds and is subject to interest rate risk as detailed below in sensitivity analysis.